LArSoft/larsoft.github.io/wiki/Using_art_in_LArSoft.md

 ### [`art::EDProducer`](https://cdcvs.fnal.gov/redmine/projects/art/repository/revisions/master/entry/art/Framework/Core/EDProducer.h)

 This is a type of module that makes data products and stores them in the `art::Event`.
-The module takes a [fhicl::ParameterSet](https://cdcvs.fnal.gov/redmine/projects/fhicl-cpp/wiki/wiki) or \[\[art:Configuration validation and description\|art::EDProducer::Table\]\] in the constructor and uses that to configure that module.
+The module takes a [fhicl::ParameterSet](https://cdcvs.fnal.gov/redmine/projects/fhicl-cpp/wiki/wiki) or [art::EDProducer::Table](https://cdcvs.fnal.gov/redmine/projects/art/wiki/Configuration validation and description) in the constructor and uses that to configure that module.

 The module can also implement a reconfigure method to allow for run time reconfiguration, for example while running the event display.
 This feature is not well supported in LArSoft, and you should not rely on it.